DopamineDriven/server-rendering-react-components/README.md

     - navigating to http://localhost:7777/client.js serves all the content of the output dist/client.js file in the browser, give it a try

 ------------------------------------------------------------------------------------------------------------------------------------

+## Rendering Comparison -- Client vs Server
+- SSR
+    - Component sent as pure HTML
+        - Needs to be rehydrated to achieve interactivity
+    - AJAX reqs are server-to-server (hidden from client)
+        - more secure than client-to-server communications (diminished likelihood of XSS or CSRF attacks)
+    - Server provides most of the required processing power
+        - cloud computing -> granular control over how much power a server has
+- CSR
+    - Components fully functional
+        - no rehydration required
+    - AJAX reqs are client-to-server
+        - viewable by technically adept users -> vulnerabilities
+    - Most of the required processing power provided by the client
+        - save some processing power from the server
+        - however, if client has slow device, this may deter them from using app altogether

+## Workflow -- Server Rendering
+- (1) load react component and application state into server memory
+- (2) Using the state, render component to an HTML string
+- (3) Send HTML string to the client